agMark/VbaToJson/README.md

 First argument is the data range, Second argument is bool option to save to a file.
 If true, JSON data is saved to jsonData.js in the same directory as the workbook.

+NOTE:
+The text saved to jsonString.js is encoded in UCS-2.
+To process with nodejs script, it'll probably be necessary to convert to UTF-8 Without BOM.
+If simply converted to UTF-8, a question mark usually is shown in position 0 when you run readFile().